 Independent International Fact-Finding Mission on Myanmar

-It is important to note that the Mechanism and the FFM are separate entities with different leadership and purposes.
-In building case files, the Mechanism will make use of information it has received from the FFM, in addition to collecting evidence from other sources and conducting its own analysis.
+It is important to note that the Mechanism and the FFM are separate entities with different mandates, purposes and personnel.
+In building case files, the Mechanism uses the information it has received from the FFM, in addition to collecting evidence from other sources and conducting its own analysis.